 McCain’s topic was health care, but his comments also apply to the Arctic National Wildlife Refuge.
 The Refuge is one of the last truly wild landscapes left in the U.S. — essential habitat for caribou, polar bears, and more than 200 species of birds that migrate through all 50 states and six continents.

 The 2018 budget that just passed the House opens this pristine landscape to drilling for fossil fuels.
 If the Senate agrees, the result will be irreversible damage to the Refuge, with a destructive ripple effect on bird populations around the globe.

 Yet drilling in the Refuge makes less sense now than ever before.
-Once upon a time, people advocated drilling in a whirlwind of urgency around domestic oil scarcity, energy independence, and national security.
+Once upon a time, people supported drilling in a whirlwind of urgency about domestic oil scarcity, energy independence, and national security.
 But that’s old news:

 - New technology has nearly doubled U.S. oil production since 2008.
 Domestic demand has flattened.
 U.S. oil exports are booming, and there’s a glut of oil worldwide.
 So much oil is now available that the President has proposed selling off half our strategic oil reserves.

 - Echoing the President, Interior Secretary Ryan Zinke says that our goal is not just energy independence, but “energy dominance.”
 With little acknowledgement of renewables, energy dominance means fossil fuel dominance — today’s justification for opening federal lands to drilling.